 Athol and volunteers at community planting April 2016

-It is interesting to note Brisbane’s only substantial tract of surviving rainforest in intact/semi-intact state is in the Enoggera Creek catchment upstream of Enoggera reservoir.
-Athol’s site is an important link to this remnant.
+It is interesting to note, Brisbane’s only substantial tract of surviving rainforest in intact/semi-intact state is in the Enoggera Creek catchment upstream of Enoggera reservoir.
+This site is an important link to this remnant.